A Priori Error Estimation of Physics-Informed Neural Networks Solving Allen--Cahn and Cahn--Hilliard Equations: Introduction

 Furthermore, the errors in PINN are influenced by various factors, including optimization algorithms, hyperparameter tuning, and other related aspects \cite{yuan2022pinn, pantidis2023error, qian2023physics, wang2024pinn}.
+For instance, when using PINN to solve the Allen--Cahn (AC) and Cahn--Hilliard (CH) equations, there exist few papers addressing these challenges, such as \cite{katbar2025data1} and \cite{katbar2025data}; however, these works do not provide error estimation for PINN in solving AC and CH equations.
 The optimization error arises from the algorithms utilized to update the network weights.
 Initially, PINN predominantly employs the Adam optimizer \cite{kingma2014adam} combined with the limited-memory Broyden–Fletcher–Goldfarb–Shanno approach \cite{zhu1997algorithm, berahas2016multi} to optimize the loss function and its gradients.
 However, it is important to note that the PINN loss landscape is generally non-convex.
 Therefore, even if the function space contains the analytical solution, optimization constraints only yield a local minimum rather than the global minimum.
 The gap between the theoretical and achieved optima represents the optimization error, which cannot be completely eliminated due to inherent limitations in the algorithm.
 While techniques like multi-task learning, uncertainty-weighted losses, and gradient surgery have been proposed in the context of PDE solutions \cite{thanasutives2021adversarial}, more refined methods are needed to balance the competing terms in the PINN loss and their gradients \cite{bischof2021multi}.
 In summary, the errors in PINN arise from multiple sources.
 The network architecture introduces approximation errors, while optimization and parameter choices lead to additional errors.
 Given that PINN applications often involve complex phenomena that demand high accuracy, it is crucial to conduct a thorough analysis of these errors.
 Understanding the interplay between approximation, generalization, and optimization errors is essential for characterizing PINN convergence and ensuring reliability, thus representing a significant challenge that still needs to be addressed.